vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 I created dedicated hook to resolve this problem.
 You can find how to use it in `src/modules/device/README.md`.
 You also have commented example of usage in `src/modules/device/server.ts`.

+### core/data-resolver/UserService.ts
+`updateProfile` uses `TaskQueue.execute` instead of `TaskQueue.queue`

 ### core/pages/MyAccount.js
 `onBeforeUpdateUser` changes signature from `(updatedProfile)` to `({ updatedProfile, callback })`.
 Callback is being called just after `user/update` actions sucesfully finishes.

+Got rid of `myAccount-before-remainInEditMode`, `myAccount-before-updateUser` events, and`onBeforeUpdateUser` method as a part of this issue [#5315](https://github.com/vuestorefront/vue-storefront/issues/5315).
+Thanks to that we simplified developer API

 ## 1.11 -> 1.12